 Step 4: Install A Mantel Shelf

 Steel mantel shelves kick your fireplace decor up a huge notch by giving it a more modern design.
 Plus they are super durable and create a heat shield so you can mount your tv above it, and the heat from the fireplace won't hurt it at all!

-- Choose a mantel shelf that compliments the color of your fireplace doors and surround.
+- Choose a mantel shelf that compliments the color of your fireplace doors and surrounds.
 With dozens of finishes to choose from, you're sure to find one that matches your taste.
-These mantel shelves are so sturdy, they can even hold the weight of a normal sized adult!
+These mantel shelves are so sturdy, they can even hold the weight of a normal-sized adult!